 Let’s face it.
 To keep up with current trends and not be looked down upon as old-fashioned and outdated, a social media presence is a must.
-People compete with each other to make their presence across various sites like Twitter, Instagram, Facebook, and Snapchat.
+People compete to make their presence across sites like Twitter, Instagram, Facebook, and Snapchat.

 It is no longer a generational thing, either.
-You’ll find everyone from grandparents to business tycoons to kids using social media every single day.
-Some people are even sure to update multiple apps.
-People also use social media sites like LinkedIn to find jobs and connect with colleagues.
+You’ll find everyone from grandparents to business tycoons to kids using social media.
+Some people even use multiple apps.
+There’s an app for everything.
+For example, LinkedIn has become one of the main places to look for jobs.

-Our deep dependence on social media raises an important question — are they these platforms good for society?
-Or are they a negative influence on children as well as adults.
+Our deep dependence on social media raises an important question — are these platforms good for society?
+Or are they a negative influence on children as well as adults?

-Let’s look at its history before we take a closer look at the impact of social media on society.
+Let’s look at its history before taking a closer look at the positive and negative effects of social media on society.

 A Brief History of Social Media

 The first attempt at a social network goes as far back as 1969 when the military created ARPAN.
-It was intended as a tool to connect universities on an early prototype of the internet.
+The creators designed the tool to connect universities on an early prototype of the internet.

-Decades later, technology caught up, allowing the formation of Six Degrees, which had one million members who were able to friend each other and create profiles.
+Decades later, technology caught up, allowing the formation of Six Degrees, which had one million members who could friend each other and create profiles.

-This ushered in a tidal wave of web 1.0 social sites like Myspace, Friendster, and LiveJournal, which pioneered the features we love on platforms like Facebook and Twitter.
+The invention of Six Degrees ushered in a tidal wave of web 1.0 social sites like Myspace, Friendster, and LiveJournal, which pioneered the features we love on Facebook and Twitter platforms.

 As the early pioneers gave away, newer, more fleshed-out platforms like Facebook, YouTube, and Twitter replaced them.
 To this day, new platforms are launching and becoming polarized every year.
 TikTok is the latest craze, particularly amongst younger people.